c0decave/yoosee-ipc/README.md

 # yoosee-ipc
-Research in regard of cheap chinese camera system
+Research in regard of chinese camera system